-Performance Measures Clearance at bi-annual inspections by Council Time Frame 0 / Action Mgt Team Management Committees will ensure that MC halls and equipment are inspected on a MCS regular basis. , Management Statement 5.1A Halls and Equipment Centres / facilities will be a available for use by the h community at an acceptable re standard.
+Clearance at bi-annual inspections by Council 0 Centres / facilities will be • Management Committees will ensure that MC available for use by the halls and equipment are inspected on a MCS community at an acceptable regular basis. standard.

-EQUITY AND ACCESS TO COMMUNITY CENTRES/ OTHER COMMUNITY ASSETS AND FACILITIES 5.2
+EQUITY AND ACCESS TO COMMUNITY CENTRES/ OTHER COMMUNITY ASSETS AND FACILITIES 5.5